ntlewis/ntlewis.github.io/publications.md

 ### Conference Presentations / Posters

 #### 2019
 **Lewis, N. T.**, P. L. Read.
-What controls the strength of super-rotation in terrestrial atmospheres?, International Venus Conference 2019, Hokkaido, Japan, 2019.
+What controls the strength of super-rotation in terrestrial atmospheres?, International Venus Conference 2019.
+Hokkaido, Japan, 2019.
 (Poster)

 #### 2018
 **Lewis, N. T.**, F. H. Lambert, I. A. Boutle, N. J. Mayne, J. Manners and D. M. Acreman.
-The influence of a sub-stellar continent on the climate of a tidally-locked exoplanet, Met Office Academic Partnership Presentation and Poster Event, Exeter, UK, 2018.
+The influence of a sub-stellar continent on the climate of a tidally-locked exoplanet.
+Met Office Academic Partnership Presentation and Poster Event, Exeter, UK, 2018.
 (Poster)